 In the Hatha Yoga practice, you can consciously sense the vibrations of the energies awakened by each posture and try to recognize, in those vibrations, an essential dynamism, a reverberation, perceived as a subtle tremble or tremor.
 This subtle tremor is the very vibration of the Spiritual Heart expressed at that level.

 The asana is not only a physical pose or a muscular effort.
 It is, first and foremost, a reflection of the spirit.
 Therefore, rather than approaching the yoga posture as a physical posture only, a student practicing Hridaya Yoga should approach every asana with the correct inner attitude of staying aware of the Sacred Tremor.

-The attention should be first and foremost focused on the Witness Consciousness, clarity and stillness of the mind, and on the Sacred Tremor, because the inner attitude prevails over the outer appearance of the posture.
+The attention should be primarily focused on the Witnessing Attitude, clarity, and stillness of the mind, and on the Sacred Tremor, because the inner attitude prevails over the outer appearance of the posture.

 As paradoxical as it may appear, the immersion into the Spiritual Heart (and therefore the action of focusing more and more intensely on a more and more subtle reality) generates, after some time, an expansion into space without limits.

 During Hridaya Meditation, an ineffable emotion surges in the Heart; it is the vibration of the divine mystery.
 This Sacred Tremor is spanda.